Volunteers' week 1-7 June 2022

 Lincolnshire Chalk Streams Project

-by Matt, almost 3 years agoI have been volunteering with the Lincolnshire Chalk Streams Project (hosted by Lincolnshire County Council) since December in a graduate volunteer role.
+by Matt, about 4 years agoI have been volunteering with the Lincolnshire Chalk Streams Project (hosted by Lincolnshire County Council) since December in a graduate volunteer role.
 This often involves helping with surveying, as well as other conservation work.
 I was able to receive a training budget so I can attend training courses suited to my interests.
 I have also been able to develop 'hands-on' environmental skills which will really help my CV.

 Overall, it has been a really great opportunity and I would recommend anybody interested in conservation to get involved and volunteer!